Milanjiji/sheetstore/.yalc/sheetstore/README.md

 1. Go to [Google Sheets](https://sheets.google.com) and create a new spreadsheet
 2. Name your spreadsheet (e.g., "MyAppDatabase")
 3. Create worksheets for your collections (e.g., "users", "posts")
-4. Share the sheet with the service account email:
-   - Email: `spock-707@spock-32d7d.iam.gserviceaccount.com`
-   - Permission: Editor
-5. Make sure your Google Sheet is shared with the appropriate permissions:
+4. Make sure your Google Sheet is shared with the appropriate permissions:
    - For development: "Anyone with the link can edit"
    - For production: Use a service account with Google Sheets API